Kazaco/Backgammon/README.md

 | John Washer | Checker Logic on Board, Checker Highlighting, and Checker Drawing |

 ## How to Play:
+1. Run "hwx.jar"
-1. Roll the Dice to determine if player 1 (white) or player 2 (blue) goes first.
+2. Roll the Dice to determine if player 1 (white) or player 2 (blue) goes first.
 (Bottom right, dice1 = player1 and dice2 = player2)
-2. This initial dice roll will be used for the first turn depending on who rolled the higher value.
+3. This initial dice roll will be used for the first turn depending on who rolled the higher value.
 Click a checker on the board to move it.
 The allowed moves will be highlighted in red, and the checker chosen will be highlighted in green.
 To de-select a checker, click the tile again.
-3. Once you have completed your move, it is the opposing player's turn, so they must roll the dice and move their checkers as well.
+4. Once you have completed your move, it is the opposing player's turn, so they must roll the dice and move their checkers as well.
-4. Have Fun!
+5. Have Fun!
 If you want more information about the game, you can open up a rulesheet ingame by pressing the "Rules" button located on the bottom panel.

 ## Extra Features:
 1. Save/Load Game Feature: